 Table of Contents

-Chapter One: What is the definition of Gemba Walk?
+Chapter One: What is a Gemba Walk?

 In manufacturing, leaders often adopt continuous improvement processes to improve their operational efficiency.
 Tactics include root cause analysis and 5s audits.
 Lean manufacturing ideals and tactics encourage identifying and brainstorming ways to drive better, and better results.
 However, disconnected leaders that dictate procedure and